-We evaluated the effects of the uncertain environment with 100 Linux malware samples using intrusive and non-intrusive strategies at static and dynamic per-system call thresholds.
-As Figure \ref{fig:malware_res} shows, generally intrusive strategy produced approximately 10\% more Crashed and 8\% fewer Hampered execution results than non-intrusive strategies.
+We evaluated the effects of the uncertain environment with 100 Linux malware samples (see Table 1 in the Appendix \cite{appendix} for the list) using intrusive and non-intrusive perturbation strategies and static and dynamic thresholds.
+As Figure \ref{fig:malware_res} shows, on average, intrusive strategies produced approximately 10\% more Crashed and 8\% fewer Hampered execution results than non-intrusive strategies.
 For both intrusive and non-intrusive strategies, the ratios of Succeeded malware execution (infection) were almost the same.
 When intrusive strategies were applied, 81\% of the malware samples failed to accomplish their tasks at threshold 50\%, 62\% failed at threshold 10\%, and 92\% failed with a dynamic per-system call threshold.
 Non-intrusive strategies yielded similar results for threshold 50\%, 10\% and per-system call threshold, with 76\%, 68\%, 93\% of malware adversely affected, respectively.
 In general, threshold 50\% caused more Crashed and fewer Succeeded malware execution results than threshold 10\%.
-Per-system call threshold made improvements with about 25\% fewer malware Succeeded the infection, and 30\% more malware Crashed during execution than static threshold.
-This corroborates our assumption that a per-system call threshold is more effective in targeting malware, thus better protecting the system.
+The dynamic threshold caused 25\% fewer malware to succeed, and caused 30\% more malware to crash during execution than static threshold.
+This corroborates our assumption that a dynamic threshold focusing on likely malicious behavior will be effective at targeting malware.

 We also ran our samples of general software in the uncertain environment and observed their execution outcome.
-We considered the following cases as \textit{Hampered} executions: (1) a text editor temporarily losing some functionality; (2) a scientific tool producing partial results; (3) a network tool missing packets.
+Non-exhaustive examples of \textit{Hampered} executions are: (1) a text editor temporarily losing some functionality; (2) a scientific tool producing partial results; or (3) a network tool missing packets.
 The execution outcome was considered \textit{Crashed} if the software hanged longer than twice its standard runtime and needed to be manually killed.
-A \textit{Succeeded} execution generates outputs that are exactly the same as those produced with the same test case in the standard environment and with a runtime that does not exceed twice that in the standard runtime.
+A \textit{Succeeded} execution generated outputs that matched those produced with the same test case in the standard environment and with a runtime that did not exceed twice than that in the standard runtime.